LISP 2

+LISP 2 is a programming language proposed in the 1960s as the successor to Lisp.

+History

-LISP 2 was a programming language proposed in the 1960s as the successor to Lisp.
-It had largely Lisp-like semantics and Algol 60-like syntax.
-Today it is mostly remembered for its syntax, but in fact it had many features beyond those of early Lisps.
+It had largely Lisp-like semantics and ALGOL 60-like syntax.
+It is remembered mostly for its syntax, yet it had many features beyond those of early Lisps.

-Early Lisps had many limitations, including limited data types and slow numerics.
+Early Lisps had many limits, including limited data types and slow numerics.
 Its use of fully parenthesized notation was also considered a problem.
 The inventor of Lisp, John McCarthy, expected these issues to be addressed in a later version, called notionally Lisp 2.
 Hence the name Lisp 1.5 for the successor to the earliest Lisp.

 Lisp 2 was a joint project of the System Development Corporation and Information International, Inc., and was intended for the IBM built AN/FSQ-32 military computer.
 Development later shifted to the IBM 360/67 and the Digital Equipment Corporation PDP-6.
 The project was eventually abandoned.